American Silversmiths

 picture

-• Advertised in the New-York Packet and the American Advertiser (New York City NY), 5 Jan 1794,
+• Advertised: New-York Packet and the American Advertiser, on 5 Jan 1794, in New York City NY.

 "The Copartnership of Van Voorhis and Schanck having been dissolved by mutual consent such persons as are indebted to them are requested to make payment to Daniel Van Voorhis; and those who have any claims against said firm are desired to apply to him for a settlement thereof, he being authorized to settle the same.
 Daniel Van Voorhis, Garret Schanck.